Auto Mechanic

 I have a 2005 Envoy XL Denali, i have replaced yesturday the oil sensor because the oil meter was playing low to high with flash message "Oil pressure low STOP Engine, Check Gauges.
 The mechanic successfully replaced the sensor and cleane

-Asked by saq about 11 years ago
+Asked by saq over 11 years ago

 It sounds like you got it all fixed up?